 We practise the Enhanced Recovery Pathway (ERP).
 This is a modern, evidence-based approach that helps people speed up their recovery following major surgery.
 With this support you will be mobile enough to go home one or two days after your operation, some people are able to return home on the day of surgery.

 Steps during and after surgery are taken to decrease these risks.
+If you notice any of these complications or are concerned about your recovery, speak to your doctor or surgeon immediately.

 Recovering from hip replacement surgery